Eks

 • identity_provider_config: An object representing an identity provider configuration.

-• name: The name of the cluster to disassociate an identity provider from.
+• name: The name of your cluster.

 Optional Parameters